psmoveservice/psmove-ue4/README.md

     * At this point, the camera will turn on and the controller will flash to set its brightness.
     * Make sure the controller is on and in view of the camera.
 I find it works best from about 2 m away.
 * Edit the blueprint as in the image below
+    * On the left of the blueprint editor, click on the PSMove component to select it.
-    * Click on the PSMove component on the left then on the right click on the + next to On Data Updated event.
+    * On the right of the blueprint editor, click on the + next to the event you want to use, e.g., On Data Updated event.
-    * Next to that, drag the PSMove component into the graph.
-    * From the PSMove component, create nodes for get Position and get Rotation
     * Create a node for Set Actor Location and Rotation
+    * Connect the event Location to the Actor Location, and the event Rotation to the Actor Rotation.
+Also wire up the execution points.
 * Compile, save, Play!

 ![BP example](https://github.com/cboulay/psmove-ue4/blob/master/bp.png)